saleemullahkhansaleem/hss/README.md

-# Syed Hanif Shah
+# HS Secretariat

-Syed Hanif Shah is a service-oriented company committed to providing customized solutions in various fields, including Event Management, Vendor Services, Branding & Advertising, Facility Management, Construction, and Property Advisory Services.
+HS Secretariat is a service-oriented company committed to providing customized solutions in various fields, including Event Management, Vendor Services, Branding & Advertising, Facility Management, Construction, and Property Advisory Services.
 This website showcases CAPUT's mission, services, and dedication to quality and long-term client relationships.

 ## Table of Contents